 Highly-Qualified Malpractice Attorneys Fight For Compensation On Your Behalf

-Schochor, Federico and Staton, P.A. delivers aggressive litigation services to individuals and families who suffer medical malpractice.
+Schochor, Staton, Goldberg, and Cardea, P.A. delivers aggressive litigation services to individuals and families who suffer medical malpractice.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.